“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 Melatonin can be taken sublingually or orally in adults and children.
 After its oral administration, a peak serum melatonin concentration is reached after approximately 60 minutes; thereafter its concentration declines over a four-hour period.
 In numerous long-term studies in children and adults, no significant side effects have been determined after its oral administration.

 The best approach for any condition is to begin with very low doses of melatonin.
 Consider starting with a low dose, close to the amount that our bodies normally produce (< 0.3 mg per day).
-You should only use the lowest amount possible to achieve the desired effect.
+You should always use the lowest dose possible to achieve the desired effect.
 Your doctor can help you determine the most appropriate dose for your situation, including how to increase the amount, if needed.

 Studies indicate that patients receiving melatonin therapy do not develop tolerance to the hormone during prolonged periods of use and experience no withdrawal effects upon discontinuation.